 The NJASA SARP is highly individualized and personalized by design, based on three interrelated components: mentor support, New Superintendents' Academy (NSA), and networks of professional support.
 While the interrelatedness among these three components cannot be over-emphasized, the mentor is the keystone of this program, supporting the other components and driving the fidelity to the framework and design.

 Daresh (2004) reports limitations of unsuccessful programs have included superficial mentor training and haphazard mentor selection, often based merely on seniority.
-Focus groups conducted by DOE revealed the value of matching the resident with a strong mentor.
+Focus groups conducted by NJDOE revealed the value of matching the resident with a strong mentor.
 Specifically, recommendations were made to ensure the mentor is current on New Jersey policies and practice.

 Leader residents have cited a lack of available time to meet as a frequent challenge in a study of mentoring programs (Alsbury & Donaldson, 2006; NJASA survey results).
 Therefore, the NJASA SARP will stress geographic considerations and careful use of time to ensure monthly face-to-face interactions.